Elering/estfeed-datahub-docs/eng/12-metering-data.md

   - out – energy leaving the grid (consumption).
 - The amounts of incoming and outgoing energy can also be transmitted in separate messages.
 - It is permitted to correct metering data retroactively for up to 12 months.
+- The time period of the metering data is allowed to be in the future.
+The current limit is 45 days.
+Each measurement is validated separately.
+If all values are further in the future, then allowed, then system replies with ERROR.
+If only some, then system replies with PARTIALLY_SUCCESSFUL.
+In both cases the error code is `period-start-too-far-in-future`.
 - The `import` service requires the same template, that the service `export` or `template/meter-data` returns.

 ## Metering data requests